 Gunma Prefecture has a tradition of learning about local history and culture through karuta (a traditional Japanese card game), and Tsumagoi Village also has its own “Tsumagoi Karuta.”

 One of the cards reads, “Kumano Shrine’s upside-down cedar.”
 This is my favorite cedar.
-When I first visited it with my husband (and our dog, too) two years ago, I was convinced that God was present in the sight of the mighty cedar tree growing in all directions.
+When I first visited it with my husband (and our dog, too) two years ago, I was convinced that God was present in the sight of the mighty cedar tree growing both upward and downward.
 As we approached to say hello, thunder suddenly started to roar and we hurried out of the woods.
 It remains one of my most unforgettable memories of Tsumagoi.

 Earlier this month, when my parents came to visit, we went to see it together.
 It was still just as impressive.
 This time it didn’t rain and we were able to take a leisurely look.
 My parents said that the cedar tree gave them energy, and they look at the photo every day with gratitude.